ksho/octopress/source/_posts/2014-01-22-using-icon-font-for-social-links.markdown

 ---
 layout: post
 title: "Using Icon Font for Social Links"
-date: 2014-01-22 12:33:26 -0500
+date: 2014-01-27 18:33:26 -0500
 comments: true
-published: false
+published: true
 categories:
 - dev
 ---

-I've never liked the terrible `rss.png` I had floated right in the navigation.
-It wasn't cross-browser compatible with Firefox for some reason I didn't care to dig into, and it looked terrible on high resolution displays (e.g. all retina displays, really).
-So last night after my snow photo adventure, I thought I'd look around for a nice icon font as a replacement.
-Github https://github.com/blog/1106-say-hello-to-octicons
+I've never liked the terrible `rss.png` I had right floated in the navigation.
+It wasn't cross-browser compatible with Firefox for some reason I didn't care to dig into, and it looked terrible on high resolution displays.
+So a few nights back, after [my snow photo adventure](http://karlshouler.com/blog/2014/01/22/late-night-snow/), I thought I'd look around for a nice icon font as a replacement.

+Why use an icon font?
+Well, for me, the characters in an icon font can be transformed and styled (e.g. scale, color, shadow, opacity) all in CSS without having to open Photoshop.
+In addition, icon fonts are seriously lightweight and only require a single HTTP request for the whole set, rather than a GET for each image.

 Not sure what my Google query was, but I ended up stumbling upon [Mono Social Icons Font](http://drinchev.github.io/monosocialiconsfont/) -- a really wide selection of simple social icons.